phpable/struct/README.md

 ## Features
-Unfortunately the most of the known realisations in this area are based on the dynamical fields definition directly at runtime.
+Unfortunately the most of known realisations are based on the runtime dynamical fields definition.
 We think it makes structures absolutely unusable because in this case the type hinting is impossible.

-Also we have found few realisations that are free from this shortcoming but at the same time they tend to use object properties for the structures fields behavior emulation.
-We believe this method is bad because sometimes we haven't any regular way to detect the visibility of an object property.
+Some other realisations are free from this shortcoming but als they tend to use object properties for the structures fields behavior emulation.
+We believe this method is bad because sometimes it's impossible to detect the visibility of an arbitrary object property.
 It can cause additional problems and make a code completely unsupported.

-So from our point of view we made this realisation of the structures functionality by the only possible way.
+So from our point of view we have realised the structures functionality by the only possible way.
 But of course if you don't share our beliefs you always can find another one package with the similar functionality.

 ## Install
 Here's the simpler way to install the Eggbe/Struct package via [composer](http://getcomposer.org):